Aug 13 to Sept 24

 With the easing of restrictions, the Victoria Fringe returns with new dates and new ways to Fringe.
 Running August 13 – September 24, the 2021 Victoria Fringe has both live and online shows and experiences, and will adapt to changing Provincial Health Orders as required.
 The Fringe Victoria knows and loves will look different this year, but we are thrilled to be able to return to live theatre and showcase the unjuried and uncensored work of independent artists over 6 weeks this summer.

 - Fringe at The Metro – With COVID safety plans in place, 13 local companies take over The Metro Studio, with 2 companies playing 5 shows each week.
-The Metro has been transformed into a 40 seat socially-distanced cabaret venue, with tables for 2 and 4 spaced out on the seating risers.
+The Metro has been transformed into a cabaret venue, with tables for 2 and 4, and single seats spaced out on the seating risers.
+The seating capacity is capped at 72 patrons.

 - Fringe at Home – Take in shows from national and international touring artists from your screens at home, with a different online show on offer each week.
 Each show will be available to view on demand for a week.